Outdoor events, such as summer fairs, are a great opportunity to incorporate sun safety.

-- Fundraiser: washing line.
+- Fundraiser: washing line!
 Have lots of small envelopes pegged to a string.
-Five winning envelopes have pictures of a bottle of sun cream inside.
+Five have pictures of a bottle of sun cream inside.
 Charge 20p to pick an envelope off the line with winners receiving a small prize.

 - Fundraiser: human fruit machine.
 Three older children or adults act as the fruit machine.
 Each has a carrier bag containing sun cream, sunglasses and a hat.
 Players pull the lever (someone’s arm) and the machine counts down from 5, each fruit machine person pulling one item from the bag.
 Players win if 3 items the same appear.
 Money can be charged and prizes awarded as appropriate, for example 3 goes for 50p, win £2.

-- Have a Sun Hat Challenge: give each pupil an empty cereal box (or two sheets of A3 paper) with scissors and tape.
-Ask them to make a desert island hat that would protect them from the sun if they were shipwrecked.
+- Have a Sun Hat Challenge: give each pupil an empty cereal box (or alternatively two sheets of A3 paper) with scissors and a piece of tape to makes joins.
+Ask them to make a desert island hat that would protect them from the sun if they were shipwrecked castaways.
 Discuss how effective the results are.

 - Best hat competition: home-made hats can be judged on the day.
 A parade can be included and sun-safety messages emphasised over the loudspeaker when prizes/winners are announced.

 - Make Teddy sun ready!
 For younger children.
 Have a table with paper, card, glue, tape, scissors, pens etc. Children make and decorate a small hat for teddy.
 The best three win a prize.